Mr Grayson Perry CBE, RA

 Perry was elected a Royal Academician in 2012, awarded a CBE in the Queen's Birthday Honours List in June 2013 and, in 2015, was appointed Chancellor of the University of the Arts, London.

-Most recently, he completed a series on masculinity for Channel 4 television entitled All Man and created work inspired specifically by the lives of the men he encountered.
-His ensuing book The Descent of Man, was published by Penguin in 2016.
+In 2016, he completed a series on masculinity for Channel 4 television entitled All Man and created work inspired specifically by the lives of the men he encountered.
+His ensuing book The Descent of Man, was published by Penguin the same year.

 The artist's A House for Essex, a permanent building designed in collaboration with FAT Architecture, was constructed in the North Essex countryside in 2015.
 A major exhibition of his work, The Greatest Art Exhibition Ever! was held at the Serpentine Gallery in the summer of 2017.